Repotting Plants for Beginners

 How to Repot a Plant

-- Grab a pot that has a few extra inches of width and height compared to your current pot.
+- Grab a pot with a few extra inches of width and height compared to your current pot.

 - Add fresh soil with fertilizer or organic matter at the bottom of the pot.